grafana/grafana-llm-app/llmexamples-app/README.md

   - this should be made available as the `OPENAI_API_KEY` environment variable
 - Docker

-Then run the following:

-    docker-compose up

-You should then be able to access Grafana on http://localhost:3000.

-Next you'll need to build this plugin:
+Then run the following to build the plugin:

     npm install
     npm run dev

+Finally, use docker compose to run a Grafana instance with access to the plugin:

+    docker compose up

+You should then be able to access Grafana on http://localhost:3000.

 Head to the [LLM Examples](http://localhost:3000/a/grafana-llmexamples-app) plugin page to see some use of the LLMs in action!